 Pain in the hands is much different than almost any other condition as we use our hands for almost everything.
 Eating, bathing and just doing day-today chores can become impossible with chronic hand pain.
 A good orthopedic physician will try to help you reduce and eliminate pain with non-invasive methods before considering surgery.
 However surgery is sometimes the best route to get functional use of your hand.

-If you have any questions about hand surgery contact a Hand Surgeon at IBJI and make an appointment today.
+If you have any questions about hand surgery contact a Hand Surgeon at IBJI and Schedule online today.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.